uthbees/simulation/README.md

-Note: This project is incomplete and doesn't really work in its current state.
+Note: This project is incomplete.
 (This was a "learn Rust" project as much as it was an attempt to port the original to a language that easily supports WASM.)

 ### Setting up